itamarr/symp-cap/Capacity functions/README.txt

 This folder contains the main Capacity function and its subroutines.
-These functions should probably just sit inside the Capacity.m file, but there's a limit to how much I want to rock the boat at this particular time.
+TODO: These functions should probably just sit inside the Capacity.m file...